bartuakyurek/Spring-Decomposed-Skinning/README.md

 - Use optimal rigid motion for springs transforms

-- Bind vertices to bones for skinning weights
+[ok] Bind vertices to bones for skinning weights

 - Visualize skinning deformation

+- Update instructions to use this repo